 Mini CPX Info and FAQs

-The Mini-CPX is a five-hour examination administered towards the end of the second year of the Practice of Medicine curriculum (March).
+The Mini-CPX is a five-hour examination administered towards the end of strand B of the second year of the MD curriculum (March).
 This examination is composed of both standardized patient encounters and computer-based exercises.
 The goals of this assessment are to evaluate your history and physical examination skills, patient interaction skills, communication (oral presentation), clinical reasoning, and overall knowledge.
 It is also a means for you to identify skill areas on which to focus prior to entering clinical clerkships.
-Successful completion of the Mini-CPX is a requirement to complete the Practice of Medicine course.
+Successful completion of the Mini-CPX is a requirement for MD candidate students to enroll in clinical clerkships.
 Students who do not attain an overall passing score on the exam will be identified for remediation.

 Preparing for the Exam

 The Mini-CPX is a cumulative exam, so the best preparation is to have been actively prepared and participating for your pre-clerkship courses during the first and second years of medical school.

 We are located in the Goodman Immersive Learning Center, on the ground floor of the Li Ka Shing Center for Learning and Knowledge on the Stanford University School of Medicine campus.

 What do I need to bring to the Mini-CPX?

 All you need is: (1) professional dress, including white coat; (2) a stethoscope; and (3) yourself.
 All other medical supplies will be provided in the examination rooms.
 You will not be permitted to bring pocket guides or other “cheat sheets” into the exam.
 You will not be permitted to bring cell phones or other electronic devices into the exam.